 top of page

-As City Councilor At-large, I will work to engage with my neighbors from all over the city to meet the challenges of this crucial moment in history.
+As City Councilor At-large, I have worked to engage with my neighbors from all over the city to meet the challenges of this crucial moment in history.
 The choices we make now as a community will determine whether we emerge from this period of global and national crisis stronger or more divided.
-I will ask, in every instance, if the city's actions under consideration move Northampton toward equity, sustainability, and social justice.
+I have asked, in every instance, if the city's actions under consideration move Northampton toward equity, sustainability, and social justice.
 Here's where I stand on some of the city's most important issues.

 Climate